Gary Schaefer

-Gary Lee Schaefer (born 1951) is an American murderer, kidnapper, rapist and suspected serial killer thought to be responsible for the murders of three girls in Springfield, Vermont between 1979 and 1983.
-He confessed to two of these murders and remains a suspect in the third, but was convicted of only one and sentenced to a 30-year-to-life sentence.
+Gary Lee Schaefer (1951 – November 26, 2023) was an American murderer, kidnapper, rapist and suspected serial killer thought to be responsible for the murders of three girls in Springfield, Vermont, between 1979 and 1983.
+He confessed to two of these murders and remains a suspect in the third, but was convicted of only one, for which he received a 30-year-to-life sentence.

 Early life

 Gary Lee Schaefer was born in 1951 in Allentown, Pennsylvania, one of several children born to Edwin and June Schaefer.
 Sometime during his childhood, the entire family moved to Springfield, Vermont, where they joined a closely-knit Christadelphian congregation based in the city.
 From a young age, Schaefer was considered as an overtly quiet, yet very friendly and reliable child who constantly did what he was told without any objections.
 While studying at the Springfield High School, he took part in the school's cross country running and track and field teams, where it was said that he showed a lot of athletic potential.
 After graduating in 1970, Schaefer enlisted in the Navy (Christadelphian churches do not allow their members to be recruited into the armed forces generally), where he served from April 1975 to 1981, being stationed at Naval Station Great Lakes; Orlando, Florida; Bethesda, Maryland; Newport, Rhode Island and Norfolk, Virginia.
 Later on, it would be revealed that he was court-martialed for setting fire to his apartment, for which he served a 13-month sentence at a military facility in Norfolk.
-He had married his wife Arlene while working at a hospital in Falmouth, Massachusetts, with whom he had two a daughter, Jodie, and a young son, who passed away from SIDS.
+He had married his wife Arlene while working at a hospital in Falmouth, Massachusetts, with whom he had two children: a daughter, Jodie, and a young son, who died from SIDS.
 She and Schaefer's living daughter later moved to North Charleston, South Carolina.

 Upon his return to Springfield, Schaefer got a job as an auto mechanic at Soucy Motors, where he was described as a good employee who never created trouble.
-In addition, he was also an active member of his church, working as a custodian and sometimes even giving sermons on the Bible to younger churchgoers, and took care of his mother after his father passed away from cancer on April 10, 1982.
+In addition, he was also an active member of his church, working as a custodian and sometimes even giving sermons on the Bible to younger churchgoers, and took care of his mother after his father died from cancer on April 10, 1982.
 Accounts from friends and family report that favorite hobby outside of church duty was to cruise around town in his car, playing Styx songs.
-Despite these positive qualities, Schaefer was still considered a loner, was divorced and still lived on the family farmhouse.
+Despite these positive qualities, Schaefer was still considered a loner, was divorced and still lived in the family farmhouse.